opentofu/opentofu/CONTRIBUTING.md

 - Have a question?
 Post it in [GitHub Discussions ➡️](https://github.com/orgs/opentofu/discussions) or on the [OpenTofu Slack ➡️](https://opentofu.org/slack/)!
 - Found a bug?
 [Report it here ➡️](https://github.com/opentofu/opentofu/issues/new?assignees=&labels=bug%2Cpending-decision&projects=&template=bug_report.yml)
 - Have a feature idea?
 [Submit it here ➡️](https://github.com/opentofu/opentofu/issues/new?assignees=&labels=enhancement%2Cpending-decision&projects=&template=feature_request.yml)
-- Want to provide detailed documentation on a feature idea?
-[Write an RFC here ➡️](https://github.com/opentofu/opentofu/issues/new?assignees=&labels=rfc%2Cpending-decision&projects=&template=rfc.yml)
+- Want to help define a complex feature or bug fix?
+[Write an RFC here ➡️](./rfc/README.md)
 - Want to provide a proof-of-concept for an issue?
 Please [submit a draft PR here ➡️](https://github.com/opentofu/opentofu/compare)
 - Want to add a feature, fix a linter error, refactor something, or add CI tooling?
   1. Check if there is an [open issue with the `accepted` label](https://github.com/opentofu/opentofu/issues?q=is%3Aopen+is%3Aissue+label%3Aaccepted),